OCPI Purchase Order Terms and Conditions

 In the event of any conflict between the terms of another existing Agreement between the parties, such as but not limited to a Master Services Agreement, a Consultation Agreement, and /or a Task Order and this Purchase Order, the prevalence shall respect the following order of interpretation: 1st) A Master Services Agreement (or similar Agreement), 2nd) a Task Order and 3rd) the Purchase Order, except to the extent written evidence clearly specifically states the parties intent to mutually agree upon a different interpretation

 If there are no other agreements between the parties, these Terms and Conditions will apply.

-Supplier or its Affiliate shall submit an invoice detailing the following:
+Supplier or its affiliates shall submit an invoice detailing the following: